KemoPanzah/decore_Base/README.md

 ### Preperation
 The preparation command creates all the necessary auxiliary files in your project root directory.

-To prepare your application, run `python app.py prepare` in your project root directory.
+To prepare your application, run `python app.py --prepare` in your project root directory.
 Use the terminal in vscode.

 ### Development
 To develop your application, use your debugger with the `[dev] decore base development` profile in vscode.